Jaymon/Message/README.markdown

+# What do you use message passing for?

+Message passing is great when you want to move some functionality of your code to the backend where it can be processed without making the user, or the code, wait.

 # How the messaging system works

 The generic MessageOrm is the base class that all messages should extend, so if you want an email message, you would do: